PierreBio/EyeFundusVascularSegmentation/README.md

 ![image](https://github.com/PierreBio/EyeFundusVascularSegmentation/assets/45881846/7ec2de94-321e-45c0-aea6-1454cf9ed9fc)

 **Figure 1 – Two examples of SLO fundus images and expert annotations for segmentation of the vascular network.**

+## Questions

+1. Can you realize an optimized algorithm to segment the vascular network without using machine learning, nor deep learning?
+2. Can you explain the evaluation function provided in the "main" Python script?
+3. Why do we use two metrics (Precision and Recall)?
+4. What role does skeletonization play in this evaluation function?

 ## How to setup?